If you’re having any sort of problems with your braces then this article is for you.

 Sensodyne Complete Protection toothpaste is an option for those who generally suffer.
 Many report a decrease in sensitivity after several weeks of use.

 When plaque builds up on your teeth, it can harden into tartar, which then causes stains and discolouration.
-Tartar, if not removed, can turn into gingivitis (the mildest form of gum disease), and eventually periodontitis (an advanced form of gum disease which can lead to the loss of the tooth).
+Tartar, if not removed, is more sticky than a tooth and more bacteria and plaque will be attracted to it.
+The increased bacteria can cause gingivitis and eventually periodontitis (an advanced form of gum disease which can lead to the loss of the tooth).
 The formation of tartar makes it harder to fight new bacteria in the mouth.

 As this article has already highlighted, the wearing of braces can sadly be a catalyst to the speed at which this can form within the mouth, but good cleaning routines help such becoming an issue.